a-ads/blog/content/blog/crypto-to-fiat-guide.md

 **4. Choosing Fiat and Crypto**

-At this point, you need to select the fiat currency you wish to use for payment and the cryptocurrency you're depositing (the same one chosen in the A-ADS deposit window).
+At this point, you need to select the fiat currency you wish to use for payment and the cryptocurrency you're depositing (the same one chosen in the AADS deposit window).

 \
 💡 For instance, if you're depositing BTC and have copied the BTC address, choose BTC.
 In this example, we'll be buying BTC in USD.